fleet-sdk/docs/docs/transaction-building.md

 Outputs boxes are the destination of funds held by the input boxes.
 When confirmed by the blockchain, output boxes are ready to be used as input boxes in further transactions.

-In the following example, we are using the `OutputBuilder` and the ` TransactionBuilder`'s `to()` method to construct and include outputs in the transaction body.
+In the following example, the `OutputBuilder` and the ` TransactionBuilder`'s `to()` methods are used to construct and include outputs in the transaction body.

 The `to()` method requires one or more `OutputBuilder` objects to be included in the transaction body.